Francesco Nuti: Biography

-The 1990s were however a period of decline for the Tuscan director, with poorly successful movies such as OcchioPinocchio (1994), Mr. Fifteen Balls (1998), Io amo Andrea (2000) and Caruso, Zero for Conduct (2001).
+The 1990s were however a period of decline for the Tuscan director, with unsuccessful movies such as OcchioPinocchio (1994), Mr. Fifteen Balls (1998), Io amo Andrea (2000) and Caruso, Zero for Conduct (2001).
 In the following years Nuti also started to suffer from depression and alcoholism.

 Accident and permanent disability

 On 2 September 2006, just before starting to shoot a new film (which was going to be titled Olga e i fratellastri Billi), Nuti was admitted to the hospital Policlinico Umberto I in Rome, following a severe fall from the stairs of his home.
-The accident caused Nuti a subdural hematoma that lead to serious cerebral damage, leaving him unable to speak or move.
+The accident caused Nuti a subdural hematoma that led to serious cerebral damage, leaving him unable to speak or move.
 In the following years, a few public appearances on Italian television publicly displayed his disabled condition, triggering both a powerful emotional response from Nuti's fans, and outrage for what was perceived as a ruthless exploitation of the former director's suffering.
-On 21 September 2016, a second fall lead to Nuti being hospitalized in critical conditions again.
-In July 2017, Nuti's daughter, Ginevra, becomes Nuti's legal guardian after her coming of age.
+On 21 September 2016, a second fall led to Nuti being hospitalized in critical condition again.
+In July 2017, Nuti's daughter, Ginevra, became Nuti's legal guardian after her coming of age.
+Nuti died on 12 June 2023, at the age of 68.